-- establishes a business relationship; - carries out an occasional transaction that amounts to a transfer of funds within the meaning of article 3.9 of the Funds Transfer Regulation (see question 3.14) exceeding €1,000; - suspects money laundering or terrorist financing; or - doubts the veracity or adequacy of documents or information previously obtained for the purposes of identification or verification.
+- establishes a business relationship; - carries out an occasional transaction that amounts to a transfer of funds within the meaning of article 3.9 of the Funds Transfer Regulation (see question 3.14 below) exceeding €1,000; - suspects money laundering or terrorist financing; or - doubts the veracity or adequacy of documents or information previously obtained for the purposes of identification or verification.

-CDD measures must include verifying the identity of the customer (or the beneficial owner, where applicable), assessing the purpose and intended nature of the business relationship or occasional transaction and obtaining information in relation to it, where appropriate. mines that there is a low risk of money laundering or terrorist financing.
+CDD measures must include verifying the identity of the customer (or the beneficial owner, where applicable), assessing the purpose and intended nature of the business relationship or occasional transaction and obtaining information in relation to it, where appropriate.

+CDD is applied using a risk-based approach.
+A regulated firm can apply simplified due diligence (SDD) measures in relation to a particular business relationship or transaction if it determines that there is a low risk of money laundering or terrorist financing.
 For example, SDD could be applied to a company listed on the New York Stock Exchange or a financial firm regulated by the FCA.

 In contrast, enhanced due diligence (EDD) must be applied where there is a higher risk of money laundering or terrorist financing.
-Factors relevant to the assessment of risk can include where the potential customer is based in a high-risk country or where the potential customer is a politically exposed person (PEP).
-PEPs are individuals entrusted with a prominent public function (i.e. a senior public official rather than a middleranking or more junior official).
+Factors relevant to the assessment of risk can include where the potential customer is based in a highrisk country or where the potential customer is a politically exposed person (PEP).
+PEPs are individuals entrusted with a prominent public function (i.e., a senior public official rather than a middle-ranking or more junior official).